The Super Bowl Kicked Off Well Before the Game Started

 It All Begins Here

 A central theme of our discussion was the need for shared standards and frameworks.
-Without common approaches to defining, assessing, and investigating disinformation, efforts remain fragmented and complex to compare or scale.
+Without common approaches to defining, assessing, and investigating information manipulation, efforts remain fragmented and complex to compare or scale.
 Developing structured, evidence-based methodologies is essential if we are to move from reactive responses to more durable forms of resilience.

 What gives me optimism is the growing community of practitioners, researchers, and policymakers working collaboratively to bridge these gaps.
 While the challenge is significant, there is real momentum to build a more coherent knowledge base and to improve how we understand and respond to information risk.